teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Soon after college, Desiree Golden started a video game company called Xio Interactive.
 Before releasing Mino, a Tetris clone for iOS (right), she did some copyright research:

  > Before releasing its product, Xio researched copyright law, both through its own independent studying and based on advice of counsel...
-Based on this research, Xio believed it could freely copy any part of Tetris that was based on a "rule of the game" or that Xio viewed as being functional to the game. [*Tetris v.
-Xio Interactive*, 863 F.Supp.2d 394 (D. NJ 2012)](http://scholar.google.com/scholar_case?case=18064882260025243346).
+Based on this research, Xio believed it could freely copy any part of Tetris that was based on a "rule of the game" or that Xio viewed as being functional to the game.

 She understood the basic rules of copyright law, and that the *idea* of a falling-block puzzle game is not part of the Tetris copyright.
-However, when she tried to draw the line between the "idea" of Tetris and it's protectable creative expression, gave herself too much leeway to copy from the original game.
+However, when she tried to draw the line between the "idea" of Tetris and its protectable creative expression, she gave herself too much leeway to copy from the original game.

 Here's how the Judge identified the unprotectable *idea* of Tetris:

  > Tetris is a puzzle game where a user manipulates pieces composed of square blocks, each made into a different geometric shape, that fall from the top of the game board to the bottom where the pieces accumulate.
 The user is given a new piece after the current one reaches the bottom of the available game space.
 While a piece is falling, the user rotates it in order to fit it in with the accumulated pieces.
 The object of the puzzle is to fill all spaces along a horizontal line.
 If that is accomplished, the line is erased, points are earned, and more of the game board is available for play.
 But if the pieces accumulate and reach the top of the screen, then the game is over.
-These then are the general, abstract ideas underlying Tetris and cannot be protected by copyright nor can expressive elements that are inseparable from them. [*Tetris v.
-Xio*](http://scholar.google.com/scholar_case?case=18064882260025243346).
+These then are the general, abstract ideas underlying Tetris and cannot be protected by copyright nor can expressive elements that are inseparable from them.

-The *idea* of a falling-block puzzle game is not protectable.
-However, the *creative expression* of that idea as Tetris is protectable.
-The judge decided that the style of the pieces and the way they move through space was protectable creative expression:
+These basic *ideas* involved in a falling-block puzzle game were not protectable.
+However, the *creative expression* of those ideas as Tetris was protectable.
+The selection of the 7 basic Tetris shapes was protectable expression.
+The style of the pieces and the way they move through space was protectable creative expression:

- > The style, design, shape, and movement of the pieces are expression; they are not part of the ideas, rules, or functions of the game nor are they essential or inseparable from the ideas, rules, or functions of the game. [*Tetris v.
-Xio*](http://scholar.google.com/scholar_case?case=18064882260025243346).
+ > The style, design, shape, and movement of the pieces are expression; they are not part of the ideas, rules, or functions of the game nor are they essential or inseparable from the ideas, rules, or functions of the game.

-Since Mino copied the exact same 7 Tetris shapes, the same board dimensions (10 x 20) and the way the shapes moved through the board, it infringed the Tetris copyright.
+Since Mino copied the exact same 7 Tetris shapes, the same board dimensions (10 x 20) and the way the shapes moved through the board, it infringed the Tetris copyright. [*Tetris v.
+Xio Interactive*, 863 F.Supp.2d 394 (D. NJ 2012)](http://scholar.google.com/scholar_case?case=18064882260025243346).

-**Takeaway**: Don't get your legal advice from blogs?
+**Takeaway**: Copyright infringement law is not easy.
+Desiree Golden seems like a smart young woman who did good research, and still got it wrong.

 <hr class="tall">